abdullahfsm/PCS/TESTBED.md

 ## Setting up cluster
 Assuming you can ssh into the head node of a cloudlab cluster:
 * Run `git clone https://github.com/abdullahfsm/PCS.git` at root directory followed by `cd ~/PCS`, `git checkout osdi2024-artifacts` and finally `cd utils`
-* Run `python3 cluster_utils.py install` This script takes a considerable time (~15 min) to install the required dependencies and upon successfully completing will reboot all the nodes in the cluster(you will have to login to the cloudlab head node again)
+* Run `python3 cluster_utils.py install` This script takes a considerable time (~20 min) to install the required dependencies and upon successfully completing will reboot all the nodes in the cluster (you will have to login to the cloudlab head node again)
 * Once all the cluster machines have been rebooted:
-* * login to the cloudlab head node again, navigate to `cd ~/PCS/utils`
+* * Login to the cloudlab head node again, navigate to `cd ~/PCS/utils`
-* * run `python3 cluster_utils.py launch` This will set up a ray cluster you should be able to see the number of nodes, total cpu and gpu resources available to the ray cluster.
+* * Run `python3 cluster_utils.py launch` This will set up a ray cluster!
+* * To verify that the cluster has successfully launched, run `ray status` which will show the resources and nodes available to the ray cluster.
 We are now ready to run our workloads!

+## HelloWorld example
+* Run `bash run_toy_testbed_example.sh`